A Global Classroom

 The Value of Time

 Time is money, and for many executives time together with family may be the most valuable of all.
 During his tenure as CEO of McDonald’s Corporation, Don Thompson admits he didn’t have much time for family vacations.
 “But Exclusive Resorts made the most of the rare time we did have away together,” he says.
 “We could trust Exclusive Resorts to execute a memorable, stress-free trip every time.”
-A Member since 2005, Don believes the Club allowed him to remain connected to his wife, Liz, and their two children Xavier, 23, and Maya, 20, ensuring family time was a priority despite his professional commitments.
-“The kids grew up with the Club,” says Don.
-“And in a way, the staff at the Club have become part of our family.”
+A Member since 2005, Don believes The Club allowed him to remain connected to his wife, Liz, and their two children Xavier, 23, and Maya, 20, ensuring family time was a priority despite his professional commitments.
+“The kids grew up with The Club,” says Don.
+“And in a way, the staff at The Club have become part of our family.”
 They jokingly refer to their Exclusive Resorts Ambassador Alma Smith as Charlie.
 “She reminds us of Charlie in Charlie’s Angels,” explains Liz.
 “She works magic from behind the scenes.”

 With their Exclusive Resorts membership, they have taken guys' trips, girls' trips, spring break trips and cruises with Exclusive Resorts' Once-in-a-Lifetime Journeys.
 Residence 211 in Los Cabos, Mexico, has become a home-away-from-home.
 “We consistently go back,” says Don.
 “As soon as I arrive I feel like I can exhale.
 We love that the ocean is steps from our door and we can hear the waves crashing at the shore.
 As soon as we walk down to the Beach Club, no less than five people are coming over to give us hugs.
 The staff know our favorite drink, our favorite food…even where we like our chairs set up.
 It feels like returning home.”